RichShillingtonMSFT/Azure-Subscription-Mgmt/README.md

  **Azure Policy Definitions**

 Three Azure Policy Definitions are created to deploy Azure Disk Encryption.
 Windows Virtual Machines support both OS and Data Disk Encryption, however different not all Linux Versions support OS and Data Disk Encryption or any encryption at all.
-Therefore the policy for Linux Virtual Machines was broke up in to two.
+Therefore, the policy for Linux Virtual Machines was broke up in to two.

 For more information on Supported versions see: